Mkinfe1990/mitiku-repo/README.md

 #Demo
-Create a new repository on GitHub
+Create a new repository on GitHub!